Scolopendra

-Scolopendra (from Ancient Greek σκόλοψ (skólops), meaning "thorn", and ἔντερον (énteron), meaning "earthworm") is a species-rich genus of large tropical centipedes of the family Scolopendridae.
+Scolopendra (from Ancient Greek σκόλοψ, meaning "thorn", and ἔντερον, meaning "earthworm") is a species-rich genus of large tropical centipedes of the family Scolopendridae.

 Description

 The genus Scolopendra contains many species of centipedes found across the world's tropics and warmer temperate areas.
 The species vary considerably in coloration and size.
 Scolopendra are mostly very large centipedes.
 The largest species found in tropical climates can exceed 30 cm and are the largest living centipedes in the world.
 All Scolopendra species can deliver a painful bite, injecting venom through their forcipules, which are not fangs or other mouthparts; rather, these are modified legs on the first body segment.

 Ecology

 Scolopendra species are active predators, feeding primarily on insects and other invertebrates.
 Larger specimens have been observed preying on frogs, tarantulas, lizards, birds, snakes, rodents, and even bats.
 Two southeast Asian species, S. cataracta and S. paradoxa, as well as S. alcyona from the Ryukyu Islands, are amphibious, as these species can travel underwater by swimming or walking.